BYLAWS OF THE THE AMERICAS HEPATO-PANCREATO-BILIARY ASSOCIATION, INC

 - Applicants must submit a completed application.
 The Membership Committee will review the applications and make recommendations to the Executive Council.
 Membership commences on payment of the annual dues.
 There may be an application fee set by the Executive Committee.

-- Irrespective of type, membership to the AHPBA will be terminated if they:
+- Regardless of type, membership to the AHPBA will be terminated if they:

 - Resign in writing to the Secretary.